justicial/justicial.github.io/_posts/2023-03-31-understanding-gatekeeper-apples-security-technology-for-macos.md

 sudo spctl --master-enable
 {% endhighlight %}

 It is important to exercise caution when opening any downloaded files, especially if they are not from a trusted source.

-## Quarantine Extended Attribute

-When documents, applications, or programs are downloaded, an extended attribute called `com.apple.quarantine` can be set on the file by the application performing the download.
-It can also be set to files the application creates (if the application opts-in to this feature by setting `LSFileQuarantineEnabled` to `YES` in its Info.plist).
-The presence of this quarantine flag initiates a Gatekeeper check.
-If the quarantine flag is set in macOS 10.15 or later, Gatekeeper also checks for a notarization ticket and sends a cryptographic hash to Apple's servers to check for its validity.

-Apps and files loaded onto the system from a USB flash drive, optical disk, external hard drive, from a drive shared over the local network, or using the `curl` command do not get this flag.

-The quarantine flag, also known as a quarantine extended attribute, is among the stickiest of all xattrs.
-When an archive that has been flagged is unzipped, the xattr is normally propagated to all items that are saved from it.
-This ensures that compressed apps retain their flag when uncompressed.

-The presence of the `com.apple.quarantine` flag can be checked with the `/usr/bin/xattr` utility:
-{% highlight sh %}
-xattr -l /path/to/file
-{% endhighlight %}
-or
-{% highlight sh %}
-xattr -p com.apple.quarantine /path/to/file
-{% endhighlight %}

-In macOS Mojave and later, a typical quarantine xattr consists of a Unicode string of the form:
-{% highlight xattr %}
-0003;6405dcc3;Safari;7F8A8A9D-4B68-4AB3-B4C7-71468256EF72
-{% endhighlight %}

-The components of this string are:
-* The quarantine value in hexadecimal
-* The time in which the file was downloaded, Unix hexadecimal timestamp
-* The name of the application that downloaded the file
-* A UUID identifying the download

-It can also be recursively removed:
-{% highlight sh %}
-xattr -dr com.apple.quarantine /path/to/file
-{% endhighlight %}

-It is important to note that removing the quarantine flag does not guarantee that the file is safe, and users should exercise caution when opening any downloaded files, especially if they are not from a trusted source.

-## QuarantineEvents Database

-The QuarantineEvents database is an SQLite database located at `~/Library/Preferences/com.apple.LaunchServices.QuarantineEventsV2`.
-It includes only one table named `LSQuarantineEvent` with the following columns:
-{% highlight sql %}
-LSQuarantineEventIdentifier (TEXT PRIMARY KEY NOT NULL) LSQuarantineTimeStamp (REAL) LSQuarantineAgentBundleIdentifier (TEXT) LSQuarantineAgentName (TEXT)
-LSQuarantineDataURLString (TEXT)
-LSQuarantineSenderName (TEXT)
-LSQuarantineSenderAddress (TEXT)
-LSQuarantineTypeNumber (INTEGER)
-LSQuarantineOriginTitle (TEXT)
-LSQuarantineOriginURLString (TEXT)
-LSQuarantineOriginAlias (BLOB)
-{% endhighlight %}

-Since the QuarantineEvents database is not protected by SIP, it has been widely used by adversaries to read their campaign identifiers.
-However, as of macOS 12.4, Apple has stopped adding URLString to this table.
-As a result, we can see interesting cases of the new methods of storing such kind of configuration, for instance, it can be [DMG's internal structure](https://blog.confiant.com/lart-de-l-%C3%A9vasion-how-shlayer-hides-its-configuration-inside-apple-proprietary-dmg-files-73586b6e7f8d) as Taha Karim pointed out.
+Gatekeeper works in conjunction with other macOS security features, such as Quarantine Extended Attributes and the QuarantineEvents Database.
+These features help in identifying and flagging potentially unsafe files that have been downloaded from the internet or created by certain applications.
+Understanding the details of these features is essential for a more comprehensive view of macOS security.

+For more information on macOS Quarantine Extended Attributes and the QuarantineEvents Database, as well as how they interact with Gatekeeper, please refer to our dedicated article [Understanding macOS Quarantine Extended Attributes and QuarantineEvents Database]({{ site.baseurl }}{% link _posts/2023-04-20-understanding-macos-quarantine-extended-attributes-and-quarantineevents-database.md %}).
+This article delves deeper into these topics, providing valuable insights and examples that will help you better understand the nuances of macOS security.

 ## System Policy Database

 The System Policy database is located at `/var/db/SystemPolicy` and includes four tables: `authority`, `bookmarkhints`, `feature`, and `object`.
 The authority table is a ledger consisting of an allow/deny decision, the assessed code-signing requirements’ string or cdhash, and the responsible assessor.
 Most entries have the GKE (Gatekeeper’s exclusions) as the assessor.
 A SIP-protected (plist) listing enumeration of these exclusions is found at `/var/db/SystemPolicyConfiguration/gke.bundle/Contents/Resources/gke.auth`.
-When new apps are assessed by Gatekeeper, that will be reflected in the authority table.
+When new apps are assessed by Gatekeeper, this will be reflected in the authority table.
 The System Policy database is not protected by SIP.

 ## Other DBs

-Besides the mentioned above databases, Gatekeeper actively uses the following databases:
+in addition to the databases mentioned above, Gatekeeper actively uses the following databases:
 * /var/db/SystemPolicyConfiguration/ExecPolicy
 * /var/db/SystemPolicyConfiguration/KextPolicy
 * /var/db/SystemPolicyConfiguration/Tickets